drodriguezSRL/ORBSLAM3_implementation/README.md

 docker run -i container-name # (re)start a container

-docker container rm container-name #remove container; also works with docker rm docker contianer prune #delete all containers
+docker container rm container-name #remove container; also works with docker rm docker container prune #delete all containers

 docker exec -it container-name /bun/bash #open a new terminal within a container (to open more than one terminal) docker exec -it container-name ls #run other commands inside a container, in this case 'ls'